Geum macrophyllum: Uses

 The Squamish make a diuretic tea out of the leaves.

 The Haida make a steam bath with boiled roots to treat rheumatic pain.
 Some tribes use the plant in eyewashes, to treat stomach ailments, and to aid childbirth.

+Genome

+The plant's chloroplast genome was published in 2021.

+The genome is 155,940 base pairs long and contains 129 genes involved in photosynthesis and other basic cell functions.
+Its structure is similar to that of most flowering plants, with large and small single-copy regions separated by two repeated sections.
+Genetic analysis showed that G. macrophyllum is closely related to Geum triflorum within the Rosaceae family.